dustinpfister/videoground/README.md

       </a>
 </div>

 The core idea of what I think this project should do is to just simply create a collection of png files for each frame as a means of exporting.
-Once I have a collection of images from there I can use a tool like ffmpeg to create a video file.
-Once I have a video file making a final product will then involve using additional software tools such as audacity, MuseScore, and OpenShot to add audio and preform any additional final processing type tasks.
+Once I have a collection of images from there I can use a tool like ffmpeg to create a video file from the command line.
+I can then take a raw video file made from the frames and create another video file with ffmpeg that will include an audio track that is made with additional software tools like [Musescore](https://musescore.org/en) and [Audacity](https://www.audacityteam.org/).

 ## Install